badvision/lawless-legends/README.md

 --------------

 - The most recent copy of Outlaw Editor (aka the Daily build) can be found here: https://www.dropbox.com/s/2bhoxqrqjjehmqb/OutlawEditor-jfx.jar
 - Live builds of the Apple platform code (AKA the Apple // series game port) will soon be available

+If you are curious how the Ray Caster works, Martin Haye has made a tutorial with versions in both text and video: https://github.com/badvision/lawless-legends/blob/master/Docs/Tutorials/BigBlue/TaleOfBigBlue.md

 How to get involved
 -------------------